 Autumn has sneaked into Twickenham.
 Leaves turning brown and gold, conkers getting crushed into the pavements, a grey half-light of dawn when the alarm goes off and, for some parents, a time to make decisions on school choices.
 Don’t get depressed.
 October has quite a few things that are worth a look.
 Two highlights are Strawberry Hill House opening to the public on 2nd October after a major refurbishment.
 Horace Walpole’s pioneering 18th century gothic pile was featured on the Restoration TV programme a few years ago but didn’t make the cut and so it’s great that sufficient funding has been secured from the Lottery and elsewhere to renovate it.
 And at the back end of October is the annual Richmond Lock and Weir Draw Off.
 In English, please.
+That means, it’s the time when they open the half-lock at Richmond and the river gets really shallow at low tide.
+That gives a really different feel to the Thames around Twickenham and you can almost walk across to Eel Pie Island when the river’s at its lowest.

 So there you go, falling leaves, muddy river banks on dark brooding mornings and a gothic house to wander round.
 Who says Twickenham lacks atmosphere?